caxefaizan/anymind/README.md

 }
 ```

-Copy the Token as displayed on the terminal.
+Copy the Activation Token as displayed on the terminal.
 This is to verify a User Account.

 ![alt text](./images/VerifyToken.png)

 # Activate account

-Use your previously copied Token from ` http://127.0.0.1:8000/activate/YOUR_TOKEN` in the Query
+Use your previously copied **Activation Token** from ` http://127.0.0.1:8000/activate/YOUR_TOKEN` in the Query

 ```
 mutation{